Elopement Photography Gear

 Why too many cameras?

-Is there such a thing as “too many cameras”??
+Is there such a thing as “too many cameras”?
 Just kidding.
 To be honest, each camera serves a purpose for me.
-I LOVE gear, but I also know it can weigh you down when you travel, hike or photograph an adventure elopement.
-Of course, all these cameras don’t go with me everywhere - that would be crazy.
-The gear that goes with me will be selected depending on the occasion or what I’m photographing.
-Before I was an elopement photographer, photography was a hobby, and sometimes, I don’t want to pick up my Canon and make a personal vacation or fun trip out of town feel like work.
-So I resort to using the Fuji x100v and Leica M7.
-Both of those cameras are small, fun to use, and can do everything that I need them to do to document a day or an overseas trip.
-As a matter of fact, our whole honeymoon to Morocco was captured on a Fuji x100f (that I don’t have anymore), and not once did I regret, or think to myself that having my other gear was necessary - in fact, in this case, having a small and not-too-obvious camera was the best!
-I’ve also photographed full impromptu couples sessions using my Fuji, Leica, or Contax cameras and they work just as well as my Canon gear.
+I LOVE gear, but I also know it can weigh you down when you travel, hike, or photograph a wedding.
+Of course, all these cameras don’t go with me everywhere - that would be insane.
+The gear I take will be selected based on the occasion or what I’m photographing.
+Before I was a wedding photographer, photography was a hobby, and sometimes, I don’t want to pick up my Canon and make a personal vacation feel like “work”.
+So I resort to using my iPhone, Fuji X100V, Contax T2, or Leica M7.
+All these cameras are small, fun to use, and can do everything that I need them to do to document a day or an overseas trip.
+As a matter of fact, our whole honeymoon to Morocco was captured on a Fuji x100f (that I don’t have anymore), and not once did I regret, or think to myself that having my other gear was necessary - in this case, having a small and not-too-obvious camera was the best!
+I’ve also photographed full impromptu couples sessions using my Fuji, Leica, or Contax cameras, and they work just as well as my Canon gear.
 This is exactly what I mean about why the story always beats gear.

 The best camera is the one that’s with you